 However, be warned: the pay from these marketplaces can be ridiculously low.
 (I’m talking $15 for a 1000-word article kind of low.
 Ouch.)

-To see significant business growth, just make sure that you don’t accept those low-paying gigs and only go with a rate that reflects the value of your work.
+To see significant business growth, just make sure that you don’t accept those low-paying gigs and only go with a rate that reflects the true value of your work.